1. Key Characteristics of Bombay Cats

 Don’t Miss: 7 Cat Myths and Superstitions — Debunked!

 Bombay cats are easygoing and intelligent.
 They are inquisitive, always ready to play and love children.

 They get along with other animals when properly socialized and introduced.

 It’s not unusual for a Bombay to follow you around like a puppy.
 They can be demanding when it comes to getting attention and don’t do well if left alone for a long time.

 Also, be warned — they’re known as pretty vocal cats.

 4. Is This the Right Cat for You?

 HIGH: Active and curious, Bombays love to play and are commonly known to play fetch even as young kittens.

 Keep them occupied with toys and towers, and make sure to set aside time to play with them each day.

 LOW: The short coat needs little maintenance and doesn’t shed much.
-Bathing can be done occasionally or as needed, and brushing the coat each week will keep it looking glossy.
+Bathe these cats occasionally or as needed, and brush the coat each week to keep it looking glossy.